meowjesty/hello-actix/readme.md

 authorization middleware to forbid and allow users from accessing certain routes, but we won't be going much further than that into security practices here.

-Some testing is included, but they're not covering the whole application (I wanted to avoid having big files, or having every route function being `pub`).
+Some testing is included, but they're not covering the whole application, I wanted to avoid having big files, or having every route function being `pub` (this will probably change in the future).

 ### Projects in ascending order of features

 1. [minimal](minimal/): A minimal "Hello, world" of sorts for [`actix-web`](https://github.com/actix/actix-web);

 2. [in-memory](in-memory/): Using
    [`web::Data`](https://docs.rs/actix-web/4.0.0-beta.8/actix_web/web/struct.Data.html#) to hold an in-memory database of sorts (if you call having a `Mutex<Vec<T>>` as "using a database");

 3. [sqlite](sqlite/): Gets rid of `Mutex<Vec<T>>` "database" in favor of a proper sqlite database [pool](https://docs.rs/sqlx/0.5.5/sqlx/struct.Pool.html), courtesy of [`sqlx`](https://github.com/launchbadge/sqlx);

 4. [cookies](cookies/): We start playing with cookies (**DO NOT EAT**) and the [`actix_session`](https://github.com/actix/actix-extras/tree/master/actix-session) crate;

 5. [login](login/): Identify who is eating all the cookies by tracking authentication with [`actix-identity`](https://github.com/actix/actix-extras/tree/master/actix-identity);

 6. [authorization](authorization/): These are **MY** cookies!
 Allow and forbid access to routes with [`actix-web-httpauth`](https://github.com/actix/actix-extras/tree/master/actix-web-httpauth);